Search

 The Solar Power Solution

-Solar energy reduces dependence on fossil fuels and provides a clean, renewable alternative.
-It’s one of the greenest sources of renewable energy available, helping reduce air pollution and global warming.
+Households and businesses that install solar panels reduce their dependence on fossil fuels and instead make use of a clean, renewable alternative.
+Solar is one of the greenest sources of renewable energy available, helping reduce air pollution and global warming.

 Solar power is also the fastest growing renewable energy solution.
-More than 1.3 million homes in the UK now have solar panel installations, helping protect the planet while saving families hundreds of pounds a year.
-And with the Smart Export Guarantee many are earning money by selling excess solar energy back to the grid.
+More than 1.3 million homes in the UK now have solar panel installations, the renewable technology making a contribution towards reducing carbon emissions and saving households hundreds each year, both through bills savings and Smart Export Guarantee payments from selling surplus electricity back to the grid.

 Read more articles...